Trabzon Airport: Accidents and incidents

 Chartered by the Spanish Government, the aircraft was completing a charter flight from Bishkek to Zaragoza with an intermediate stop in Trabzon, carrying 62 Spanish peacekeepers and 13 crew members.
 The 62 passengers were respectively 41 members of the Land Forces and 21 members of the Air Force who were returning to Spain following a peacekeeping mission in Afghanistan.
 While descending to Trabzon Airport by night, the crew encountered poor visibility due to foggy conditions.
 Unable to establish a visual contact with the approach lights and the runway 29, the crew initiated a go-around procedure.
 Few minutes later, while completing a second approach, the crew failed to realize he was not following the correct pattern for an approach to runway 29 when the aircraft impacted a mountain at an altitude of 4,600 feet.
 The aircraft disintegrated on impact and all 75 occupants were killed.
 The wreckage was found 3,5 km east of the village of Maçka, about 23 km southwest of the airport.

 On 20 May 1989, Alexander Zuyev, a Soviet pilot of the VVS Frontal Aviation Regiment based at Mikha Tskhakaya, Georgian SSR (present day Senaki, Georgia), defected from the Soviet Union by flying his Mig 29 plane to Trabzon.
 Turkey returned the plane to the Soviet Union, citing its desire to maintain a good relationship with the Soviet Union.
 However, the pilot was not extradited and was eventually provided asylum by the United States of America.

+In popular culture

+A fictionalized version of the airfield is featured in the campaign of Call of Duty: Black Ops Cold War.